-As these fruit flies are not recorded in New Zealand, risk management measures are not required for this pathway.
+As these fruit flies are not recorded in New Zealand, risk management measures for fruit flies are not required for this pathway.
 Fruit from the USA must be sourced from a state/county that is free from all economically important fruit flies or an area greater than 15 km from any fruit fly declared areas.